sambhav2612/AccessibleML/README.md

 - React.js
 - GraphQL
-- Apollo
+- Apollo Client
+- Graph.cool
+- Node.js
-- Prisma
+- VS Code

 ## To do

+- :new: Update frontend
+- :new: Update graphql schema
-- Add graphql server and connect w/ database
+- :ballot_box_with_check: :ok: Add graphql server and connect w/ database
-- write api endpoints
+- :ballot_box_with_check: :ok: write api endpoints

 ## Motivation

-### Getting Started
+### Getting Started :arrow_forward:

 Assuming that MongoDB is installed locally on your system: